DisCoTec/discotec.github.io/2022/registration.md

 You can register for attending the conference by filling [this registration form](https://forms.gle/UaQ1vHrFiD3Txpw6A).

-After completing the form, the participant will be contacted by the organizers with the instructions and the deadlines to proceed with the payment.
+After completing the form, the participant will be contacted by the organizers with the instructions and the deadlines to for the payment.

 **NOTE:**
 * It is required that at least one author of papers accepted to DiscoTec conferences must register to the conference by the early registration date.